SANDY POINT STATE PARK

 Hunting

-• Waterfowl hunting is only permitted at two designated waterfowl sites.
+• Waterfowl hunting is allowed only at designated sites.

 • Daily reservations are required and are made through the Myrtle Grove Wildlife Office by calling 301-743-5161 during office hours.